kstenerud/concise-encoding/cbe-specification.md

 Containers and arrays can always be built incrementally (you don't need to know their final size before you start encoding their contents).

-The types are structured such that the most commonly used types and values encode into the smallest space while still remaining zero-copy capable in most places on little endian systems.
+The types are structured such that the most commonly used types and values encode into the smallest space while still remaining zero-copy friendly in most places on little endian systems.

 ### Type Field